wnchan/tp/docs/UserGuide.md

 * Email: Valid email address ending in “@u.nus.edu”
 * Description: Maximum 150 characters
 * Tutorials: Two digit integers between 01 and 22 inclusive, each seperated by a space
-* Social Media Link: Valid URL format to social media account (optional to include)
+* Social Media Link: Valid URL format to social media account (optional to include).
+Multiple URLs can be added by using `sm/` repeatedly.
 * Nationality: Either 'local' or 'foreigner'
 * Gender: A single character, either 'm' or 'f'